-For combinable crops, producers must sign the related declaration on sustainability on the Post-Harvest Declaration (grain passport) for crop loads produced on recast Renewable Energy Directive (Directive 2018/2001) eligible land.

-For sugar beet, in addition to keeping traceability records (as required by standard Tl.a), a Grower Identification Card must accompany each load.
+For combinable crops, producers must sign the related declaration on sustainability on the Post[1]Harvest Declaration (grain passport) for crop loads produced on recast Renewable Energy Directive (Directive 2018/2001) eligible land.
+For sugar beet, in addition to keeping traceability records (as required by standard Tl.a), a Sugar Beet Passport must accompany any load which is destined for use under the recast Renewable Energy Directive (Directive 2018/2001).